This file includes all active HUD Multifamily insured mortgages. The data is updated monthly.

 License information was derived automatically

-Monthly Multifamily Terminated Loan Data 2020
+Monthly Multifamily Insured Loan Data 2020

-Multifamily terminated loan data that has had the PII removed, as of August 31, 2020 (updated monthly) About HUD Housing and Funding Allocation Data: Links to several different HUD datasets including CARES Act and Indian Housing Block Grant FY2020 allocations, and monthly single- and multi-family 2020 loan data with the PII removed.
+Multifamily insured loan data that has had the PII removed, as of August 31, 2020 (updated monthly) About HUD Housing and Funding Allocation Data: Links to several different HUD datasets including CARES Act and Indian Housing Block Grant FY2020 allocations, and monthly single- and multi-family 2020 loan data with the PII removed.
 Other datasets contain sheltered/unsheltered/total homeless data by demographic, HUD Continuum of Care area, and State, shelter capacity by state yearly from 2007 to 2019, and American Community Survey 2014-2018 5-year county level estimates for median rent value.

 Geography Level: State, City, ZipItem Vintage: 2020